saadaouad/hugo-blog/content/post/upload-file-using-redux-form.md

 ```
 For a security reasons, input with `type="file"` don't support setting the value property programmatically, ref https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#File_inputs.

-For handle this warning, it's necessary to set the input value to `null` or remove it to prevent React from trying to set the `value` property on the DOM Input Element:
+To handle this warning, it's necessary to set the input value to `null` or remove it to prevent React from trying to set the `value` property on the DOM Input Element:

 ```
 import React from 'react';